 So where does the music come from?
 You’ll need a Cast-compatible app.
-There are many free and subscription options including Spotify, Deezer, Rdio, TuneIn Radio, NPR and Google Play Music.
-BBC Radio iPlayer is promised for the near future.
+There are many free and subscription options including Tidal, Spotify, Deezer, Rdio, TuneIn Radio, NPR and Google Play Music.

-Sadly there’s no word on Tidal yet, but as for Apple Music, we’d eat our hefty Awards 2015 magazine if it ever cooperates.
+As for Apple Music, we’d eat our hefty Awards magazine if it ever cooperates.
 Apps aside, you can play or ‘mirror’ directly from any computer running a Chrome browser.

 Ease of use